riddryan/Running/README.md

-# README #

 [TOC]

-## Running Models ##
+# Running Models #

-* Calculates multi body dynamics for models for the purpose of investigating the dynamics, energetics, and control of human running.
+Calculates multi body dynamics for models for the purpose of investigating the dynamics, energetics, and control of human running.
 Uses a class library in Matlab to expedite the creation of new models based on simple models.

 ## How do I get set up? ##